temporalio/temporal-learning/docs/tutorials/java/build-an-email-drip-campaign/index.md

 ```
 <!--SNIPEND-->

-In the `startSubscription()` function, use the `WorkflowClient` to start our Workflow Execution asynchronously.
+In the `startSubscription()` method, use the `WorkflowClient` instance to start your Workflow Execution.
-The `WorkflowData` object is used to pass the email address given by the user to the Workflow Execution and sets the Workflow ID in our `WorkflowOptions`.
+The `WorkflowData` object is used to pass the email address given by the user to the Workflow Execution and sets the Workflow Id.
 This ensures that the email is unique across all Workflows so that the user can't sign up multiple times, only receive the emails they've subscribed to, and when they cancel; they cancel the Workflow run.

-With this endpoint in place, users can send a `POST` request to `/subscribe` with an email address in the request body to start a new Workflow that sends an email to that address.
+With this endpoint in place, you can now send a POST request to `/subscribe` with an email address in the request body to start a new Workflow that sends an email to that address.

 But how would you get details about the subscription?
 In the next section, you'll query your Workflow to get back information on the state of things in the next section.

-### Add a Query
+## Add a Query

-A Query method let users get information about their subscription details.
+Now create a method in which a user can get information about their subscription details.
-Queries can be used even after the Workflow completes, which is useful for when the user unsubscribes but still wants to retrieve information about their subscription.
-Queries should never mutate anything in the Workflow.

-This method is declared using the `@QueryMethod` annotation in the Workflow interface.
+Add a new method called `details()` to the `SendEmailWorkflow` class and use the `@QueryMethod` annotation.

+To allow users to retrieve information about their subscription details, add a new method called `details()` in the `SendEmailWorkflow` class
+Annotate this method with `@QueryMethod`.

 ```java
     @QueryMethod
     public EmailDetails details();
 ```

-The `details()` Query method allows users to retrieve information about their subscription details:
+Add the implementation to the `SendEmailWorkflowImpl` class implementation:

 ```java
     @Override